ALL MODELS BERKEY®

 - Take only the top chamber (with the Black Berkey® elements installed) and place it on containers (glasses, cups, vases, etc.) of similar size so that there is a container under each filter.
 This will isolate any defective filters.

 - In a separate container filled with water, add the dye in the proportions indicated below.
 Mix well.
 DO NOT pour the dye directly into the tank.
-Prepare a mixture with as much water as the upper tank will hold.
+Prepare a mixture of the volume indicated below:

 DOSING THE COLOURING European Brand :